home-assistant/home-assistant.io/source/_integrations/input_select.markdown

 ### Restore State

-This integration will automatically restore the state it had prior to Home Assistant stopping as long as your entity does **not** have a set value for `initial`.
-To disable this feature, set a valid value for `initial`.
+If you set a valid value for 'initial:' this integration will start with that value.
+Otherwise, it will restore the state it had prior to Home Assistant stopping.

 ### Services